trilitech/tezos-developer-docs/docs/unity/quickstart.md

 The WebGL platform allows you to publish Unity projects to run in a web browser.
 Follow these steps to set up the Tezos SDK to work with WebGL:

-1. In the Unity Editor, go to the Project panel and find the Tezos SDK for Unity.
+1. In the Unity Editor, go to the Project panel and find the `TezosSDK` folder.
 1. From the `WebGLFrontend/output` folder, copy the `StreamingAssets` and `WebGLTemplates` folders into the `Assets` folder of your project.

    Unity creates WebGL template folders for your project.